bitbinding/Function-Ploter---WebGL/README.md

 # Function-Ploter---WebGL
-The Function Ploter that directly called WebGL API
+The Function Ploter that directly called WebGL API, which can plot math expressions from the text input above based on canvas paths with gradient fills.
+You can type math expression like JavaScript but without the prefix "Math." or sometimes the opeartor "*", and use the operator "," to plot multiple expressions up to 3 (when 3, it will be displayed as a parameter equation).
+Click the button "Apply" to plot the expressions.